SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/create.md

 6. Select the number of columns to use for the dashboard, in the **Columns** field.

-7. In the **Visible for** field, specify who will be able to see this tile.
-By default the dashboard will only be visible for yourself.
+7. In the **Visible for** field, specify who should see this tile.
+By default, the dashboard is visible only to you.
 If you have additional functional rights, you can make the dashboard visible/accessible for one or more user groups, or individual users.

 8. Use the **Pin to** function to always show this dashboard for selected users.
 You can use this function for all users or for selected user groups or users.
 Using this function requires functional rights.